Learn How to Get a Private Investigator Licensing in any State

 Job Functions

-In many cases, spouses hire professional investigators to obtain proof of adultery or other illegal conduct to establish grounds for a divorce.
-In fact, collecting evidence of adultery or other bad behavior by cheating spouses and partners is one of the most common and profitable services offered.
+Often, spouses hire professional investigators to obtain proof of adultery or other illegal conduct to establish grounds for a divorce.
+Collecting evidence of adultery or other bad behavior by cheating spouses and partners is among the most common and profitable services.

-While others may specialize in technical surveillance countermeasures, which involve locating and dealing with unwanted forms of electronic surveillance (for example, an electronically bugged boardroom for industrial espionage purposes).
+Other professionals may specialize in technical surveillance countermeasures.
+This involves locating and dealing with unwanted forms of electronic surveillance devices.
+For example, electronic bugs in a corporate boardroom for industrial espionage purposes.

-Increasingly, detectives prefer to be known as “professional investigators”.
-In part, this is a response to the sometimes negative image of the P.I. profession and an effort to establish the industry to be a proper and respectable trade.
+Increasingly, detectives prefer to be known as “professional investigators.”
+In part, this is a response to the sometimes negative image of the P.I. profession and an effort to establish the industry as a fair and respectable trade.

 The U.S. Department of Labor, Bureau of Labor Statistics publishes an article in the Occupational Outlook Handbook for Private Detectives and Investigators.
-Accordingly, the annual article describes the nature of the work in the professional.
+Accordingly, the annual article describes the nature of the work.
 In addition, it describes the working conditions, qualifications, employment, training and advancement, earnings, job outlook, and related occupations.
-If you want to become a professional detective, this is a great place to begin.
+This is a great place to begin if you want to become a professional detective.

 Services, Training, and Reference Material